Skip to main content

 • Joint accounts with right of survivorship: surviving owner retains full ownership of the account

-• POD/beneficiary accounts: Andrews FCU issues each POD payee a check for an equal pro rata share based on the number of POD payees listed in account records, after proof of death of the last surviving owner and proof of identity
+• POD/beneficiary accounts: after proof of death of the last surviving owner and proof of identity, Andrews FCU first pays any liabilities the deceased owner owed the credit union out of the account, then issues each living POD payee a check for an equal pro rata share based on the number of POD payees listed in account records

 • Single owner accounts without POD: funds distribute to the estate through probate; executor or administrator provides Letters Testamentary or Letters of Administration